Big, bold, colourful and chaotic, Mexico City is one of the most exciting capitals in Latin America.

 Address: Milán 45, esquina con Roma, Colonia Juárez

-One of two parks in the leafy colonia of Condesa, this is where we spent many an afternoon when we first arrived in Mexico City.
-The playground has recently undergone huge renovation and is once again open for play.
+One of two parks Condesa, we spent many an afternoon here when we first arrived in Mexico City.
 At weekends the park is particularly lively and a small motorised train runs loops of the park, which causes much amusement for young kids.
 Really little ones can take a ride on a miniature wooden bus that’s pulled along the lanes by a rope.

 Address: Av.
 Sonora s/n, Cuauhtémoc, Condesa